ctl6998/dl2024/Convolutional-Neural-Network/README.md

 - Example of a single neural network: python mnist_nn.py

-- CNN with MNIST dataset for Binary classification, using Sigmoid activation as the last layer: python mnist_cnn.py
+- CNN with MNIST dataset using Sigmoid activation as the last layer: python mnist_cnn.py

-- CNN with MNIST dataset for Binary class
+- CNN with MNIST dataset using Softmax activation as the last layer: python mnist_cnn-softmax.py

+- Result of pre-training is in:
+/mnist_cnn-softmax.ipynb
+/mnist_cnn.ipynb
+/mnist_nn.ipynb

 ### File Descriptions